 The first step is claiming your business profile on top review sites like TripAdvisor, Google My Business Reviews, Yelp, and Amazon.
 But before that, prioritise the site which will bring your business value.

-It’s also important to choose a site that’s best in the industry.
-Suppose you’re in the housing business; then Zillow is your best bet while TripAdvisor stands out in the restaurant industry.
+Choosing a site that’s the best in the industry is also essential.
+Suppose you’re in the housing business; Zillow is your best bet, while TripAdvisor stands out in the restaurant industry.

-You may also stick with the basics like Google reviews.
+You may also stick with the basics, like Google reviews.
 They show up alongside your Google My Business page with a star rating.
 Facebook uses the same star rating in your business review.
-On the contrary, locally-targeted businesses depend on Yelp as they wish to show up on the map.
+On the contrary, locally-targeted businesses depend on Yelp to show up on the map.

-Once you’ve set up the account, the process is quite simple and similar to customers leaving comments on the business page.
+Once you’ve set up the account, the process is simple and similar to local customers leaving comments on the business page.

-You can then claim your listing by entering your business name and address.
-After claiming, don’t forget to verify your profile so that you can edit the page and respond to user comments.
+You can then claim your listing by entering your business information, such as name and address.
+After claiming, don’t forget to verify your profile to edit the page and respond to user comments.

 b) Get More Reviews

-First things first, collect positive reviews through email signatures, review-prompting widgets, and email autoresponders.
-After that’s done, link to your website and other online business profiles.
-You can then incentivise them to encourage users to leave positive comments and star ratings.
+First, collect positive reviews through email signatures, review-prompting widgets, and email autoresponders.
+Encouraging an existing customer who has had an excellent experience to leave reviews is easy; it’s a simple question.
+After that’s done, link to your website and other online business profiles by incentivising them to encourage users to leave positive comments and star ratings.
 Also, try to resolve negative comments and reviews by redirecting them to customer service.

-It’s a known fact that consumers are influenced by Google reviews.
+It’s a known fact that Google reviews influence consumers.
 The more positive reviews you get, the greater your chances of converting potential leads into clients.
 So, don’t hesitate to display positive ratings and reviews on your company website.

 Links play a vital role in boosting any website’s organic search rankings, making them another crucial local SEO ranking factor.
-In fact, the backlink profiles of local businesses enable search engines to determine the value of the website through off-page optimisation.
-After all, when a site links to your website, it drives traffic and signals to search engines denoting that the site trusts and validates your content.
+The backlink profiles of local businesses enable search engines to determine the website’s value through off-page optimisation.
+After all, when a site links to your website, it drives traffic and signals to search engines, denoting that the site trusts and validates your content.

 The other local SEO ranking factors associated with backlinks include the relevancy of the links, the inbound anchor text used to link to your site, and the linking domain authority.
-In fact, obtaining links from relevant publications in the industry increases your website’s domain authority in that industry, allowing users to trust your business and quality of service.
+Obtaining links from relevant publications in the industry increases your website’s domain authority in that industry, allowing users to trust your business and the quality of service.

-Even outbound links can influence your local SEO ranking, despite having less of an impact.
+Even outbound links can influence your local SEO ranking, despite having less impact.
 So, link your website to other credible external sites.

 They will direct users to other websites to find additional information relevant to the field.
-This shows search engines that you’re providing reliable information to support the content you’re offering.
+This shows local search engines that you’re providing reliable and accurate information to support the content you’re offering.

 But one thing that you have to be careful of is bad backlinks.
-So, it’s better to check and see the site’s quality to determine whether or not it can be a trust-worthy linking partner.
+So, it’s better to check and see the site’s quality to determine whether it can be a trustworthy linking partner.

 You can download the MozBar Chrome extension for this; it will help you see the site’s page authority and domain authority.
 If the number is high, you can rest assured the site’s quality is good.

 However, you’ll also have to take the spam score into account.
-High spam may mean that the site isn’t that reliable, so you should stay away from linking to it.
+High spam may mean that the site isn’t that reliable, so you should avoid linking.

 a) Local Link Building

 Local link building is a bit different from general link building.
-You’ll have to aim at placing links to locally-targeted resource listings and blogs.
+You’ll have to place links to locally targeted resource listings and blogs.

 b) Strategies To Get Local Links

-If you wish to get companies or businesses to backlink to your website, you’ll need to expand your local connections.
-Reach out to people in the area and follow the points listed below to get local links.
+You’ll need to expand your local connections if you wish to get companies or businesses to backlink to your website.
+Reach out to people in the area and follow the listed points to get local links.